 Alternatively, you can list all the documents in a category by choosing the category from the drop-down list and clicking on search.

-We used several evidence base documents to support the adopted Local Plan.
-Many of these are still relevant or we will be updating them during the Local Plan review.
+We used several evidence base documents to support the adopted Local Plan, many of which are still relevant.
 Although they do not form part of this consultation, you can still view the evidence base for the Adopted Local Plan.

 Making successful and sustainable places (heritage, landscape and design)